 Houseboats almost always have more than one battery.
-Batteries kept in a single location and connected together are called battery banks, and they come in many shapes and sizes.
+Batteries kept in a single location and connected are called battery banks, and they come in many shapes and sizes.

 There’s an easy way to tell if your battery bank is sketchy or well-designed.
 First, figure out where the batteries are located.
 A well-designed houseboat battery bank should be easy to access and—most importantly—dry.

 The most basic houseboat battery banks utilize two marine batteries, which are wired together.
-These batteries sometimes run both the domestic power and start the engines.
+These batteries sometimes run both the domestic power and the start of the engines.
 This isn’t always the best setup, as overuse can deprive you of the power needed to start the engines and generate more.

-Other houseboats have larger battery banks or separate batteries for starting the engine and running the appliances.
+Other houseboats have larger or separate battery banks for starting the engine and running the appliances.
 This is the best setup, as a pair of marine batteries dedicated solely to the engine gives the most reliability.

 1. Duracell Ultra BCI Marine Battery

 So, what sets the Duracell Ultra BCI Marine battery apart from standard car batteries?
 After all, it looks like one, so why is it different?
-One of the chief advantages offered by the Duracell Ultra BCI Marine battery is its vibration resistance.
+One of the main advantages offered by the Duracell Ultra BCI Marine battery is its vibration resistance.

-Vibration resistance keeps it and the occupants safe from rolling that houseboats encounter on the water.
+Vibration resistance keeps it, and the occupants safe from rolling that houseboats encounter on the water.
 According to Duracell, the Ultra BCI Marine battery has 20 times more vibration resistance than flooded batteries and twice the cycle life.